MicrosoftDocs/Advertising-docs/Advertising/bingads-13/campaign-management-service/flyeradextension.md

 They can display prominently on broad queries like "weekly deals" or "weekly sales" and thus encourage shoppers to click on your ad instead of the competition’s.
 By their nature they help to better inform searchers, and as a result, increase user engagement e.g., click through rate.

+> [!NOTE]
+> Flyer Extensions are available for customers in the feature pilot ([GetCustomerPilotFeatures](../customer-management-service/getcustomerpilotfeatures.md) returns 802).

 ## Syntax
 ```xml
 <xs:complexType name="FlyerAdExtension" xmlns:xs="http://www.w3.org/2001/XMLSchema">